 Golden-winged Warbler (Vermivora chrysoptera)

-Golden-winged Warblers have one of the smallest breeding populations, with 410,000 individuals, but are not yet considered “endangered.”
+NOTES: Golden-winged Warblers have one of the smallest breeding populations, with 410,000 individuals, but are not yet considered “endangered.”
 One factor may be competition and hybrid breeding with the Blue-winged Warbler, which either results in a “Brewster’s Warbler” or a “Lawrence’s Warbler.”
 They make noises such as “tzip,” “zeeee,” and buzzing sounds.
 They are protected on the US Migratory Bird lists.